TradeSgnl Logo

 Conditional

-CSV Signal Processing: These settings enable the EA to process trading signals from CSV files for backtesting.
-This is useful for testing TradingView strategies or replaying historical signals.
+These settings enable the EA to process trading signals from CSV files in the Strategy Tester.
+Useful for backtesting TradingView strategies or replaying historical signals.

 Miscellaneous